Credential Dumping: NTDS.dit

 As no parameters were provided, FGDump by default did a local dump.
 After auditing the local passwords, FGDump dumped Password and Cache successfully.
 Now let’s take a look at the dumped data.

 FGDump creates a file with the extension PWDump.
-It-dumps hashes in that file.
-The name of the server is used as the name of the PWDump file.
-We can read the data on the file using the type command.
-As shown in the image given below, FGDump has successfully dumped hashes from the Target System.
+Additionally, it dumps hashes into that file.
+Furthermore, the name of the server is used as the name of the PWDump file.
+You can then read the data in the file using the type command.
+As shown in the image below, FGDump has successfully dumped hashes from the target System.

 type <pwdump file name>